HectorPulido/HectorPulido/ReadmeGenerator/README.md

 2. Customize the files config_base.json and config_projects.json, it's important to set up the tags of the repositories you want to show.
 3. Go to the action tab, look for main.yml and run it
 4. The readme and the other categories will be generated every monday at 00:05, and everytime you push a change

+## Licence
+This repo is made entirely by [Hector Pulido](https://github.com/HectorPulido) under the [MIT license](https://github.com/HectorPulido/HectorPulido/blob/master/LICENSE) you can use, reproduce and modify as you want for free 🥰